 Abrupt discontinuation or rapid decreasing of the dose in a person physically dependent on an opioid may result in serious withdrawal symptoms and uncontrolled pain (see Tolerance, dependence and withdrawal).
 Such symptoms may lead the patient to seek other sources of licit or illicit opioids.
 Opioids should not be ceased abruptly in a patient who is physically dependent but withdrawn by tapering the dose slowly.
-Factors to take into account when deciding how to discontinue or decrease therapy include the dose and duration of the opioid the patient has been using, the type of pain being treated and the physical and psychological attributes of the patient.
+Factors to take into account when deciding how to discontinue or decrease therapy include the dose and duration of the opioid the patient.
 A multimodal approach to pain management should be in place before initiating an opioid analgesic taper.
 During tapering, patients require regular review and support to manage any increase in pain, psychological distress and withdrawal symptoms.

 There are no standard tapering schedules suitable for all patients and an individualised plan is necessary.
-In general, tapering should involve a dose reduction of no more than 10% to 25% every 2 to 4 weeks (see section 4.2 Dose and Method of Administration).
+In general, tapering should involve a dose reduction of no more than 10% to 25% every 2 to 4 weeks (see section 4.2).
 If the patient is experiencing increased pain or serious withdrawal symptoms, it may be necessary to go back to the previous dose until stable before proceeding with a more gradual taper.